akka/akka/akka-docs/src/main/paradox/stream/futures-interop.md

 `mapAsync` is applying the given function that is calling out to the external service to each of the elements as they pass through this processing step.
-The function returns a @scala[`Future`]@java[`CompletionStage`] and the value of that future will be emitted downstreams.
+The function returns a @scala[`Future`]@java[`CompletionStage`] and the value of that future will be emitted downstream.
 The number of Futures that shall run in parallel is given as the first argument to `mapAsync`.
 These Futures may complete in any order, but the elements that are emitted downstream are in the same order as received from upstream.